GUTHRIES of AYRSHIRE, SCT / (PA, MD, & VA) USA / CAN / NZ

 - Descendants of William Guthrie 1763SCT-1844SCT & Ann Hunter

 Robert Guthrie was born in 1727, possibly in Ireland or Pennsylvania.
-He was possibly a son of Francis Guthrie of Colerain Twp, Lancaster County, PA.
+He was probably a son of Francis Guthrie of Colerain Twp, Lancaster County, PA.
 A Robert Guttery appeared on a 1756 Tax list for Colerain Twp just beneath the entry for Francis.
 ‘American Guthrie and Allied Families’ author Laurence R. Guthrie theorized a father and son relationship between the two.

 His marriage to Esther Giles most likely took place in PA, and the family later moved to Maryland where Robert jointed the Maryland Militia in Elizabeth Town (Elizabeth Hundred).
 The family was enumerated in the 1776 census of Frederick County, Maryland.
 Robert’s records for the next 12 years are found in Rockbridge County, VA, and Washington County, Maryland.